I often see birds on telephone wires while I’m driving—how do I figure out what they are from such a short glimpse?March 1, 2023

 - Watch our free Inside Birding videos and let expert birders Chris Wood and Jessie Barry demonstrate the finer points of the four keys for you.

-- Check out our Merlin Bird ID app, a helpful took to identify birds while on the go.
+- Check out our Merlin Bird ID app, a helpful tool to identify birds while on the go.

 - It also helps to keep a running list in your head of which birds are most likely in your location and time of year.
-Our eBird project is great for that—use the Bar Charts function or explore recent sightings using the maps.
+Our eBird project is great for that—use the Bar Charts function or explore recent sightings using the maps–and check out other tools, like exploring hotspots near you.

-- If you want to delve deeper, check out our low-cost Be a Better Birder tutorials, filled with info, tips, and interactive quizzes and games.
+- If you want to delve deeper, check out our affordable Bird Academy courses, filled with info, tips, and interactive quizzes and games.

 Now: how do you put your knowledge into practice?
 Let’s imagine it’s early October, and you are on the road somewhere outside Chicago.
 From the passenger’s seat you see a bird perched on a telephone wire.
 You note: Robin-sized, buffy color, long tail, round body, small head.
 Your curiosity is piqued, but the moment has passed.